-- The site is in the north east corner of the Elgin R5 Spynie Hospital North site as identified in the Moray Local Development Plan (MLDP) 2015. - The site extends to 1.2ha. - Planning Permission (15/01092/APP) for 43 affordable housing units is in place.
-This permission has been commenced. - The overall designated site extends to 21.63ha and has planning permission for 435 units. - The majority of the houses and the road network for the overall designated site have been completed under the 2008 permission.
+- The site is a small area of land towards the north east of the Elgin R5 Spynie Hospital North site as identified in the Moray Local Development Plan (MLDP) 2015. - The designated site extends to 21.63ha and has planning permission for 435 units.
+The application site is 0.22ha. - The majority of the houses and the road network have been completed under the previous permission. - The sites sit to the north of West Covesea Road. - Eight units have previously been approved on these plots.